atul-atul/atul-atul.github.io/docs/_posts/2024-04-21-consolidations-and-monopolies.md

 Now, knowing that in this connected world where the whole world could be considered as a market with theoretically infinite demand, things do appear to consolidate to smaller number of players, what are your thoughts?

-I noticed that I did not use the term this phenonmenon is known as: [Oligopoly](https://en.wikipedia.org/wiki/Oligopoly)
+I noticed that I did not use the term this phenomenon is known as: [Oligopoly](https://en.wikipedia.org/wiki/Oligopoly)